 Gold FM is acknowledging NZ Music Month by paying attention to Alien Weaponry and featuring them this month.

-Hailing from Northland, Alien Weaponry are a three piece hardcore thrash metal band with an average age of 13 set to take the New Zealand heavy metal scene by storm.
+Hailing from Northland, Alien Weaponry are a three piece hardcore thrash metal band with an average age of 14 are set to take the New Zealand heavy metal scene by storm.